TrueNobility303/TrueNobility303.github.io/_pages/publications.md

 author_profile: true
 ---

 I have a broad interest in optimization theory (especially inspired by theoretical computer science).
 Currently, I am primarily focusing on the complexity of multi-agent optimization (MAOPT).
-In my representative work ⭐, I have collaborated with my excellent coauthors to solve many fundamental problems in MAOPT, including the complexity of first-order bilevel optimization [2,7], high-order min(-max) optimization [1,3], and decentralized optimization.
+In my representative work ⭐, I have collaborated with my excellent coauthors to solve many fundamental problems in MAOPT, including the complexity of first-order bilevel optimization [2,7], high-order min(-max) optimization [1,3], and decentralized optimization [9].

 <h2> Selected Publications </h2>